 An internship worthy of academic credit may be:

-- "Project" oriented – you have a defined project to complete in a specified length of time.
+- A "project"oriented internship, you have a defined project to completed in a specified length of time.

-- "Participant-observer" oriented - you learn through some combination of participation and observation of at least a portion of the organization's work.
+- A "participant-observer" oriented internship, you learn through some combination of participation and observation at least a portion of the organization's work.

 Whatever the orientation, you will be exposed to the overall operations of the organization and in some depth, to one aspect of the organization's operation.

-The organization has final selection and approval of the intern or interns whom they wish to accept into the program.
+The organization has final selection and approval of the intern or interns whom they wish to accept in the internship program.

 The internship is designed to give you actual experience working in a computer oriented organization and an awareness of the organization's position in the community.
-More specifically, the objectives of the internship experience are to understand:
+Regarding the organization, the intern should understand: